juanramoncastan/mapping-touchscreen/README.md

 ----------------------------------------------------------------------
 Version: 0.0.1
 ----------------------------------------------------------------------
-It tries to link an input touchscreen to an xranr output (monitor)
+It tries to link an input touchscreen to an xrandr output (monitor)